An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Subquartic graphs: General case

-This implies that $c_x(j) \leq 1/3$, which occurs when $\xij = 2/3$, as shown by Mucha~\cite{DBLP:conf/stacs/Mucha12}. \end{proof}
+This implies that $c_x(j) \leq 1/3$, which occurs when $\xij = 2/3$, as shown by Mucha~\cite{mucha2014frac}. \end{proof}

 To make the circulation feasible, we need to increase the $x$-values of some of the back edges in $B(T)$ so that all of the LP-unsatisfied vertices become satisfied.
-By Lemma \ref{lem:heavy}, these vertices are heavy.
-Thus, we will use $\eps(v)$ for an LP-unsatisfied vertex $v$ to ``pay" for increasing the $x$-value on an appropriate back edge.
-For ease of notation, we now set $x'(u,v) := x(u,v)$ for all $(u,v) \in B(T)$.
-We will update the $x'(u,v)$ values so that each LP-unsatisfied vertex is satisfied by $x'$.
+By Corollary \ref{lem:heavy}, these vertices are heavy.
+Thus, we will use the ``extra'' $\eps(v)$ for an LP-unsatisfied vertex $v$ to ``pay" for increasing the $x$-value on an appropriate back edge.
+For ease of notation, we now set $x'(i,j) := x(i,j)$ for all $(i,j) \in B(T)$.
+We will update these $x'$-values so that each LP-unsatisfied vertex is satisfied by $x'$.

-Consider an LP-unsatisfied, non-branch vertex $j \in T$, and consider the tree cut corresponding to the single edge $(j,t_2)$ outgoing from $j$ in $T$.
-Let $S \subseteq B(T)$ denote the edges that cover this tree cut.
-Let $(i,j), (j,k) \in B(T)$ represent the adjacent back edges, and let $(t_1,j) \in T$ denote the incoming tree edge.
-Recall that in this tree cut, both edges $(j,t_2)$ and $(i,j)$ are removed and the remaining edges in $B(T)$ that cross this cut {\em cover} it.
-We have:
+Consider an LP-unsatisfied vertex $v \in T$ and let $(v,t)$ denote the outgoing tree edge corresponding to the unsatisfied tree cut.
+Let $B' \subseteq B(T)$ be the set of back edges that cover the tree cut corresponding to edge $(v,t)$.
+Partition the edges in $\delta(v)$ into the following two sets: the first set $E_1$ consists of edge $(v,t)$ and the incoming back edges from the subtree rooted at $t$.
+Let $E_2$ denote the remaining edges in $\delta(v)$.
+Note that $x(E_1) + x(E_2) = 2 + \eps(v)$ and since $v$ is LP-unsatisfied, $\eps(v) > 0$.
+From this and the following facts